gabors-data-analysis/gabors-data-analysis.github.io/_pages/dawai-ra.md

 ### Advantages
 * Experience with Quarto, Latex Beamer, Reveal.js
-* Experience / Knowledge of my textbook
+* Experience / Knowledge of my [data analyis textbook](https://gabors-data-analysis.com/getting-started)
-* Some experience with two language out of R, Python, Stata
+* Some experience with *two* language out of R, Python, Stata

+## Why apply?

+I hope it's gonna be a good learning experience for all of us (we alread have a great Phd student and former MA student working on it).
+It's clearly an experience that will have valued in most workplaces, too.
+Should be fun, too.

 ## Application